cosmos/ibc-rs/docs/architecture/adr-009-revamp-testkit.md

 - testing different implementations and traits.
 - composition of succinct tests with useful `util` methods.
-- validating of code paths that were not easily testable before, i.e. Merkle proof generation.
+- validating code paths that were not easily testable before, i.e. Merkle proof generation.
 - simulating a more realistic IBC workflow, using real IBC and relayer interfaces.

 ## Decision

 The main goal of this proposal is to create a test framework that is modular and closer to a real blockchain environment.
 This should also make the existing tests more succinct and readable.
 Instead of bootstrapping the mock data that tests use, we should use valid steps to generate it - so that we know the exact steps to reach a state to reproduce in a real environment.

 To achieve this, we have broken down the proposal into sub-proposals: